 9. Naan bread.
 Although I haven't yet tried it myself in a lunch, I spotted this gorgeous lunch from Caren at bento-logy recently and will definitely be trying naan bread sandwiches very soon.
 Naan bread is so delicious, and looks easy to cut into fun shapes for children's lunches too.

 10. Wraps.
 I love wraps because they can be stuffed with just about anything, and like pitta pockets they make a great vehicle for salad, which is usually eaten up with no complaints.
 They look really beautiful when cut up into smaller pieces too.
-Details of the lunch below can be found here.

 I hope that I've managed to inspire you with some new ideas to make your sandwiches more interesting.
 If you have any other suggestions, please comment; I love hearing from you!